A Research Paper By Jilean Beharry, Destiny Coach, TRINIDAD AND TOBAGO

 The WHS Concise English Dictionary defines empower in the following way:

 - To give power or authority to

-- To give ability to; enable or permit
+- To give the ability to; enable or permit

-Empowerment therefore, is the act of giving power to, authorising, or giving ability to, enabling or permitting.
-Philip Rochford (2010) in his book “Reflective Empowerment” describes empowerment as the strength within you to be and do what you visualise.
+Empowerment, therefore, is the act of giving power to, authorizing, or giving the ability to, enabling, or permitting.
+Philip Rochford (2010) in his book “Reflective Empowerment” describes empowerment as the strength within you to be and do what you visualize.

 It is a state in which the person is at home with their identity and has cultivated a healthy relationship to the world and to their choices.
 By “healthy”, I mean vital, useful and enriching.
 As such “empowerment” is synonymous with taking responsibility, avoiding the identity of “victim” and of what some people like to call “integrated” living.
 Effectively, empowerment gives them CHOICE.
 (O’Reardon, 2007)

 Central to empowerment is the concept of choice.
 Choice or free will is one of the most powerful gifts we have been blessed with, yet too often, our failure to exercise our power of choice keeps us disempowered.
 We are servants to whomever or whatever we submit our will to, hence the term “giving up our power.”